2014 Harbor Seal Pupping Season Closures

 Join the Marin Chapter California Native Plant Society's "Third Thursday Weeders" to spend a day at beautiful Point Reyes and help tackle invasive weeds that threaten important plant habitat in the Point Reyes National Seashore.

-This workday will happen if at least four people confirm participation by 3:30 pm on Wednesday afternoon, March 19.
+This workday will happen if at least four people confirm participation by 1:30 pm on Wednesday afternoon, April 16.
 Please RSVP by emailing Ellen Hamingson or by calling 415-464-5196.
-She will send a confirmation by the end of Wednesday to those who have responded.
+Ellen or Carol will send a confirmation by the end of Wednesday to those who have responded.

 Please bring warm and wind-stopping layers, water, snacks and/or lunch, and clothes that can get dirty.
 The park will provide tools and gloves.
 The workday usually goes until 1:30 pm with a lunch break.